Deep Squat Exercise: Reverse Sitting Damage with This Move

 For the ultimate progression, practice transitioning smoothly between sitting and squatting throughout your day.
 Use the squat position as an alternative to sitting when possible—while watching TV, taking phone calls, or during short breaks at work.

-The beauty of the deep squat exercise lies in its versatility and accessibility.
-Unlike complex workout routines that require dedicated time and equipment, you can perform this movement anywhere, anytime, in whatever clothes you’re wearing.
+The beauty of the deep squat exercise is its versatility and accessibility.
+You can perform this movement anywhere, anytime, in whatever clothes you’re wearing.
+I do it in jeans, dress pants, whatever I happen to be wearing.

-For maximum benefit in reversing sitting damage, aim to perform the deep squat exercise every 30-60 minutes throughout your workday.
+For maximum benefit in reversing sitting damage, I recommend performing the deep squat exercise every 30-60 minutes throughout your workday.
 Even a 30-second hold can provide significant relief and help reset your posture.
 These frequent mini-sessions are far more effective than trying to undo eight hours of sitting damage with one long session at the end of the day.

-Morning sessions are particularly valuable because they prepare your body for the day ahead by pre-emptively opening the areas that sitting will compress.
-Evening sessions help decompress and realign your body after a full day of desk work, promoting better sleep and recovery.
+Morning sessions are particularly valuable because they prepare your body for the day ahead by opening the areas that sitting will compress.
+Evening sessions help decompress and realign your body after a full day of desk work, which I’ve found promotes better sleep and recovery.

 Pay attention to your body’s signals throughout the day.
 Whenever you feel hip tightness, lower back compression, or general stiffness from sitting, use the deep squat exercise as an immediate remedy.
 Your body will quickly learn to crave this position as relief from the constraints of your chair.

-Even with the best intentions, many people sabotage the benefits of the deep squat exercise through common form errors.
-Being aware of these mistakes can help you maximize the corrective effects of this powerful movement.
+Even with good intentions, many people sabotage the benefits of the deep squat exercise through common form errors.
+I made some of these mistakes myself when I first started, and being aware of them can help you maximize the corrective effects of this movement.

 Rising onto your toes is the most frequent error, usually caused by tight calves or limited ankle mobility.
 This compensation pattern defeats the purpose of the exercise because it allows you to avoid addressing the very restrictions that sitting creates.
 Always prioritize keeping your heels down, even if it means you can’t squat as deeply initially.